Coronavirus in Nevada is matter of when, not if, health official says

 “It’s a question of time when we know that it’s already community spread in our neighboring states,” Azzam said.
 “We are going to do our best to ensure the safety of our community and we wish that everybody would be prepared.
 It’s not a question of if.
 It’s when.”

-There have been roughly 90,000 confirmed cases of the virus across 67 counties, and the global death toll has pushed beyond 3,000.
+There have been roughly 90,000 confirmed cases of the virus across 67 countries, and the global death toll has pushed beyond 3,000.

 In the U.S., 91 cases have been reported as of Monday morning, including dozens of coronavirus patients in California, most of which were repatriated from the Diamond Princess cruise ship.
 Two of those California cases, however, were considered community spread, according to the Los Angeles Times.